-The UN World Food Programme, together with the Government of Armenia and with the support of the Social and Industrial Foodservice Institute of Russia, continues to develop the communities of the Republic of Armenia and invest in schools, despite the current situation and the declared martial law in the country.
+The UN World Food Programme, together with the Government of Armenia and with the support of the Social and Industrial Foodservice Institute of Russia, continues to develop the communities of the Republic of Armenia and invest in schools.

 Within the framework of the School Feeding programme, the UN WFP, together with the Social and Industrial Foodservice Institute and other partners, is carrying out assessments of the schools’ infrastructures in Lori and Kotayk regions.
 This aims to assess the conditions of school kitchens, canteens, food warehouses and provide necessary recommendations for their improvement in accordance with all food safety norms.